idealparable/BibleQ/DidLazarusWriteJohn.md

 /24 This is the disciple who testifies about these things, and wrote these things.
 We know that his witness is true.
 25 There are also many other things which Jesus did, which if they would all be written, I suppose that even the world itself wouldn’t have room for the books that would be written./

--get the response to this part from the draft version
+More about the "we know" part in a bit.
+But notice the first-person in "I suppose" and the phrasing of the first sentence (here) in verse 24.

 ## Who Wrote John?